Sweet Potato Pecan Pie might be the ultimate fall and winter pie.

 Recipe Success Tips

-- If you're planning to serve this pie recipe for Thanksgiving, I recommend making it a day in advance.
+- If you plan to serve this pie recipe for Thanksgiving, I recommend making it a day in advance.

 TIP: Pop leftover Sweet Potato Pecan Pie for 45 seconds into the microwave.
 Serve it with a dollop of whipped cream (this is my favorite canned whipped cream) and a side of vanilla ice cream.
 YUM!